LegoNN: Building Modular Encoder-Decoder Models

 \subsection{Speech recognition task}

-\emph{Data:}\quad For our speech recognition experiments, we follow the standard $300$ hours Switchboard (LDC97S62~\cite{godfrey1993switchboard}) setup, and the Switchboard (SWB) and CallHome (CH) subsets of HUB5 Eval2000 set (LDC2002S09~\cite{ldceval2kspeech}, LDC2002T43~\cite{ldceval2kctm}) for testing.
-We follow the data preparation setup of ESPNET~\cite{espnet}, where we've $100$ and $2000$ target SentencePiece \cite{sentencepiece} units trained on the 300h text.
-We follow the same recipe for processing the TED-LIUM \cite{rousseauenhancing} and Europarl \cite{iranzo2020europarl} data, with phonemes generated using \cite{g2pE2019}, detailed in Appendix \ref{sec:cross-task-data-setup}.
-We use the last model for inference with a beam size of $20$ and length penalty of $1.0$.
-We don't use an external LM or joint decoding over the encoder and decoder outputs \cite{espnet}.\\[0.05in] \emph{Model architecture:}\quad Input features are processed using two 2-D convolution blocks with $3\times3$ kernels, $64$ and $128$ feature maps respectively, $2\times2$ maxpooling, and ReLU non-linearity.
-The baseline model uses transformers \cite{vaswani2017attention} with $16$ encoder blocks and $6$ decoder blocks, each with $1024$ dimensions, $16$ heads, $4096$ feed-forward units, and Sinusoidal positional embeddings are added to the output of the convolutional context layers \cite{ConvTransformer}.
+\emph{Data:}\quad For our speech recognition experiments, we follow the standard $300$ hours Switchboard (LDC97S62~\cite{godfrey1993switchboard}) setup, and the Switchboard (SWB) and CallHome (CH) subsets of HUB5 Eval2000 set (LDC2002S09~\cite{ldceval2kspeech}, LDC2002T43~\cite{ldceval2kctm}) for testing, which we use for the \emph{Performance Tests} (\ref{sec:perf_tests_sec4}).
+We follow the data preparation setup provided in ESPnet~\cite{espnet}, where we use $100$ and $2000$ target SentencePiece \cite{sentencepiece} units trained on the 300h text.
+We follow the same recipe for processing the TED-LIUM \cite{rousseauenhancing} and Europarl \cite{iranzo2020europarl} data, with phonemes generated using \cite{g2pE2019}, detailed in \Sref{sec:cross-task-data-setup}, which we use to present \emph{Benefits of Modularity} (\ref{sec:benefits_of_modularity_tests_sec4}).
+We use the last model for inference with a beam size of $20$ and a length penalty of $1.0$.
+We do not use an external LM or joint decoding over the encoder and decoder outputs \cite{espnet}.\\[0.05in] \emph{Model architecture:}\quad Input features are processed using two 2-D convolution blocks with $3\times3$ kernels, $64$ and $128$ feature maps, respectively, $2\times2$ maxpooling and ReLU non-linearity.
+The baseline model uses transformers \cite{vaswani2017attention} with $16$ encoder blocks and $6$ decoder blocks, each with $1024$ dimensions, $16$ heads, $4096$ feed-forward units, and sinusoidal positional embeddings are added to the output of the convolutional context layers \cite{ConvTransformer}.
 For the LegoNN encoder-only model trained using the CTC loss, we use the same architecture as the encoder of the baseline model along with a length control unit which reduces the length of the input by a factor of $1.5$ with a maximum allowable length of $230$ time-steps.
 These positional embeddings are then passed through $6$ layers of transformer layers with cross-attention as described in \Sref{sec:olc}.
 The LegoNN decoder uses the same architecture as the baseline decoder.
 All Ingestor components (\Sref{sec:ing}) use RF=$1$, $3$ layers of transformers with $1024$ dimensions, $16$ heads and $4096$ feed-forward layer.
 The BeamConv ingestor uses K=$10$, and embedding size= $100$.\\[0.05in] \emph{Training:}\quad We use an average batch-size=$300$ utterances, weight decay=$1e^{-6}$, and lr=$1e^{-3}$ with $35k$ warm-up steps then exponentially decay to $5e^{-6}$ over $44k$ steps.
-We follow the SS augmentation policy of SpecAugment~\cite{specaugment} without time-warping.
+We follow the SS policy of SpecAugment~\cite{specaugment} without time-warping.